 Our specialist professional negligence lawyers practice across England & Wales, Northern Ireland and the Republic of Ireland.
 Specifically:

 - The Gateley Legal and Gateley Tweed teams work with clients across England & Wales.

 - The Gateley Tweed team also advise clients in Northern Ireland and the Republic of Ireland from their offices in Belfast.

 Who do we help?

-Over the years, we’ve brought and defended claims against a wide variety of professionals.
+Over the years, our professional negligence lawyers have brought and defended claims against a wide variety of professionals.
 These include solicitors, financial advisers, insurance brokers, accountants and insolvency practitioners.

 Gateley has a strong reputation in professional negligence, particularly on construction-related cases.